The IRS Sent Coronavirus Relief Payments To Dead People

 "The government is being very reactive instead of proactive to this situation — which I find frustrating," she says.

-Mark Everson, who served as IRS Commissioner from 2003 to 2007, says that the IRS has generally been doing a good job, "but there's a real trade-off of speed versus accuracy in the processing," he says.
+Mark Everson, who served as IRS commissioner from 2003 to 2007, says that the IRS has generally been doing a good job, "but there's a real trade-off of speed versus accuracy in the processing," he says.
 "There's a lot of pressure to move quickly, and in the past Treasury and the IRS have been criticized because they haven't moved quickly enough."

 Everson says that people in this situation should rely on official guidance from IRS.gov.

-Teresa Wilmot, a 71 year old in Rockford, Ill., has been trying to do just that.
-She lost her partner of 39 years, Frank Dika, just two months ago.
+Teresa Wilmot, 71, has been trying to do just that.
+The Rockford, Ill., resident lost her partner of 39 years, Frank Dajka, just two months ago.
 Last month, she noticed a payment in his account.

 "I'm coping with [the] Frank stuff pretty well at this point.
 I'm not over it.
 I probably will never be over it," she says.
 "But that part didn't bother me.
 I'm probably angrier at the government for sending out a payment to somebody who's deceased."

-Note: A previous version of this story misspelled Frank Dajka's name as Dika.